I posted a contest in my herbal medicine group Megan’s Herbal Apothecary the other day- who could identify this native

 (My actual face when I found it.
 The toddler was unimpressed.)

 Come to find out, my favorite park for hiking in my hometown is full of Mayapple patches.
 I located about 15 patches, with dozens of plants.
 Out of that, I got 2 ripe fruits, and 3 green ones that I’m hoping will ripen on my counter.

 *update- they do not seem to ripen when they are not attached to the plant, I would not recommend harvesting them green.

 Mayapple plants (on the left) growing right next to the walking path.
 Hundreds of people pass by them each year, not realizing it’s food!

 My first bite of this mysterious and elusive deliciousness.

 The Mayapple (when ripe) has an intoxicatingly deep fruity, perfumey scent.
 The flesh has the consistency and flavor of banana, paired with the flavor of a very ripe pear and hints of tangerine & lemon.
 The tender skins have a stronger hint of lemon to them, with a sweetly pleasant tang.
 The membranes surrounding the seeds in the middle are even sweeter- a deep, perfumy essence with a touch of vanilla.
 But don’t be fooled by it’s alluring flavor- the seeds are poisonous.
 I sucked the middle part until I got as much of the membranes off as I could, and spit out the seeds in the woods in the hopes they will become another Mayapple patch next year.
 (Word of caution- eating too many Mayapples can cause digestive upset.
 Likely why nature was wise enough to have only one fruit per plant, and make multiple fruits so hard to find!)

-What an incredible experience!
+What a great experience!
 I know herbalists who have gone years without ever getting to experience the delight of finding and enjoying this delicious Wisconsin treat.

 So if you’re out and about this time of year- do watch for the Mayapples!